10+2 common misconceptions about aerodynamics

 9. "Fluid separation is due to the 'adverse pressure gradient'".

-The Bernoulli equation is a simplified version (for incompressible, inviscid flow, among other assumptions) of the NS equations that allows to know the direct relationship between the flow velocity and its pressure.
+The Bernoulli equation is a simplified version (for incompressible, inviscid flow, among other assumptions) of the NS equations that allows us to know the direct relationship between the flow velocity and its pressure.
 In such an equation, the part corresponding to the calculation of the dynamic pressure shows that the independent term is the velocity (u), while the dependent one is the dynamic pressure (q), i.e. low velocity causes high dynamic pressure and high velocity causes low dynamic pressure.
 Thus, it is inaccurate to say that pressure gradients (adverse or favorable) cause flow separation or attachment; the cause is the developed velocity field (besides, this explanation is more intuitive: flow particles move independently according to an instantaneous velocity field that causes a variation in the surrounding pressure).
-This is clear in the velocity-vorticity formulation of the NS equations, where the pressure field is decoupled from the flow solution (it can be reconstructed a posteriori).
+This is clear in the velocity-vorticity formulation of the NS equations, where the pressure field is decoupled from the flow solution, however, it can be reconstructed a posteriori.

 Also see: No more fallacies.
 Why do airplanes fly? (librepenzzzador.blogspot.com)

-The concept of a "boundary layer" (laminar, transitional and turbulent) is useful to explain how shear stresses act near a solid surface in a viscous fluid, and then to model such a region.
+The concept of a "boundary layer" (laminar, transitional, and turbulent) is useful to explain how shear stresses act near a solid surface in a viscous fluid, and then to model such a region.
 However, since its physical nature (fluid particles) is exactly the same as the rest of the fluid (viscous-inviscid continuity condition is gradual but not abrupt), its existence from a fluid particle perspective is reduced to a purely conceptual idea.
 This is clearly demonstrated by a Lagrangian solution of the NS equations, where the thickness and velocity profile near a solid surface (flat plate) is numerically approximated without any additional assumption or modeling of the BL (see chapter Boundary layers by discrete vortex modelling in [2]).

 Fig. 4 Blasius vs. vortex cloud theory (numerical).
 Source: [2]